Skip to main content

 • Periodic security rotation

-Rotate via the Lightning Enable dashboard (Dashboard → Settings → API Keys → Regenerate).
+Rotate via the Lightning Enable dashboard (Dashboard → Settings → API Key → Regenerate, at /dashboard/settings) or via POST /api/merchant/regenerate-key.
 The old API key is immediately invalidated on regeneration — update your applications before rotating.

 Error Responses